 Nanzaro ordered a Double R Ranch Double Stack Bacon Burger which is also $9.99.
 This is a 2-patty monsters.
 Unlike Ben, Nanzaro ate his burger like a cowboy.
 He squeezed the burger so hard that the buns actually broke up.

 For the burger, the server asked if Nanzaro wanted the meat pink.
 Nanzaro wanted his pink.
-More on following page.
-Click here to continue reading
+Continue reading

 Michelle shared a drink recipe from her website MintGreenApron.com in the South Arm Cooking Club for Seniors on Valentine’s Day.